mayowDev/mayowDev/README.md

 ### Hi there 👋

 I'm Mayow, a front end/full-stack developer currently working at [superbright](https://http://www.superbright.me/).
 I love learning new tech and trying out new tools.
-I'm currently enjoying [JavaScript world](https://reactjs.org/) and JS  in general.
+I'm currently enjoying [React](https://reactjs.org/) world and JS  in general.

 What i am about?: